-CSRD (Corporate Sustainability Reporting Directive)
+CSRD (Corporate Sustainability Reporting Directive), a light version?

-The Corporate Sustainability Reporting Directive (CSRD) of the European Union requires all large companies and all listed small companies (SMEs) to disclose information on their risks and opportunities in the field of ESG (Environmental, Social, and Governance).
+The Corporate Sustainability Reporting Directive (CSRD) of the European Union requires all large companies and listed small companies (SMEs) to disclose information on their risks and opportunities in the field of ESG (Environmental, Social, and Governance).
 This helps investors, civil society organizations, consumers and other stakeholders to evaluate the sustainability performance of companies, as part of the European Green Deal.

 The required details of the CSRD are described in the separate European Sustainability Reporting Standards (ESRS).